Ekonavi/ekonavi-adr-docs/Architecture Decision Records/adr-001-Architecture-Goals.md

 ## Context
 The architectural basics are broken down into the following sections:

+1) Front-end project development can begin with these decisions:
 * [Hosting](adr-002-Hosting.md)
 * [Framework](adr-003-Framework.md)
 * [Domain Structure](adr-004-Domain-Structure.md)
 * [SEO & Localization](adr-005-SEO-Localization.md)
 * [Theming & Design](adr-006-Theming-Design.md)

-Front-end project development can begin with future ADRs TBD:
+2) Back-end project development can begin with future ADRs TBD:
 * Content Management
 * Component Strategy
 * Authentication & Permissions
 * Database Implementations
 * API Structure

+3) Final ADRs needing development pre-launch:
 * Web3 Features 1.0
-* Marketplace Launch
+* Marketplace Features & Launch Strategy

+#### Background & Motivation
 Current [Ekonavi.com](https://ekonavi.com) site was built using PHP & MySQL and has no framework (build using a 'roll your own' method).
 Current [PageSpeed Insights](https://pagespeed.web.dev/) scores are as low as [15 out of 100](https://user-images.githubusercontent.com/9093152/157125334-9e32d878-56b6-4ce2-a3b1-7041b9ebdb4a.png)

 To grow, the site will need to be modernized and agile.
 We will use this opportunity to create an open platform and a framework for future feature iterations and content management.